ersmax/Playground_Cpp/README.txt

-This is a playground with a set of exercises from the book:
+This is a playground with a set of examples.
-"Absolute C++" from Stavich